Cavein254/airbnb-clone-project/README.md

 An admin panel will support moderation, analytics, and data management.
 This includes user verification, listing approval workflows, and system health insights to aid in platform governance and operational oversight.

+## 🔐 API Security

+Ensuring robust API security is critical for protecting sensitive user data, preventing abuse, and maintaining trust across the platform.
+Below are the key security measures implemented in the Airbnb Clone Backend:

+### 🔑 Authentication

+We use **JWT (JSON Web Tokens)** for stateless user authentication.
+Access tokens are short-lived and securely transmitted in headers, while refresh tokens are used to renew sessions without forcing repeated logins.
+This prevents unauthorized access and keeps session management scalable.

+> 🔒 **Why it matters**: Prevents account hijacking, ensures only verified users can access protected routes like booking or property creation.

+---

+### 🛂 Authorization

+Role-based access control (RBAC) ensures users can only perform actions appropriate to their role (e.g., host vs guest).
+For example, only hosts can list properties, and only the user who made a booking can cancel it.

+> 🔒 **Why it matters**: Enforces user boundaries, prevents privilege escalation, and safeguards user-owned resources.

+---

+### 🚦 Rate Limiting

+Rate limiting and request throttling will be enforced (e.g., via **Redis + Django Ratelimit**) to mitigate abuse, brute-force attacks, and DDoS attempts on login or search endpoints.

+> 🔒 **Why it matters**: Protects the platform from spamming, excessive load, and malicious automation.

+---

+### 🧼 Input Validation & Sanitization

+All inputs (especially from public-facing endpoints like reviews or listings) are validated and sanitized using Django and DRF serializers to prevent SQL injection, XSS, and malformed data.

+> 🔒 **Why it matters**: Shields the database and users from malicious or malformed input that could compromise system integrity.

+---

+### 🧾 Secure Payment Handling (Planned)

+While payment processing integration is out of scope for the backend-only phase, the architecture ensures sensitive payment actions (like initiating or confirming payments) are restricted and audit-logged.

+> 🔒 **Why it matters**: Lays the groundwork for safe integration with third-party processors (e.g., Stripe), reducing the risk of financial fraud or transaction tampering.

+---

+### 🧯 Error Handling & Logging

+Error messages are generalized for users but logged with full context for admins.
+Sensitive information is never exposed in responses.

+> 🔒 **Why it matters**: Prevents attackers from gaining internal insights and supports incident response and debugging.

 ## 🚀 Getting Started

 To set up this project locally: